 Black women are often made to feel that way in professional and casual environments that subscribe to rigid European beauty ideals.
 I am not European so there’s no sense in chipping away at my self-esteem to fit a mould that was never created for me.

+I decided to reclaim my natural hair before I discovered there was a ‘Natural Hair Movement’.
+The decision was an emotional calling rather than a deliberate political stance, or an attempt at trendy fashion (How can one’s inherent DNA be fashionable?).
 On a brief stop-over in London in July 2009, from the States, I saw a Matalan sign featuring a beautiful Black model.
 She sported her huge, free-form Afro with such joi-de-vivre, that I grew jealous.
 I was jealous of a model on a billboard.